-Income from non-farming self-employment
+Income from Non-Farming Self-Employment

-Any income you earn through self-employment while you are receiving EI must be declared in the week that the services were performed, or a transaction occurred if you were in Business of Sales or Farming.
+Any income you earn through self-employment while you are receiving EI must be declared in the week that the services were performed or a transaction occurred, if you were in the business of sales or farming.
 Your declared income should be the gross amount from self-employment earnings less your operating expenses for that week.

-Operating expenses are the costs of running your business items used up earning the revenue (such as rent, materials, gas, etc.).
-Expenses also include an allowance for depreciation on capital investments directly connected to that income.
+Operating expenses are the costs of running your business-items used earning the revenue such as rent, materials, gas, etc. Expenses also include an allowance for depreciation on capital investments directly connected to that income.
 Payments for income tax, or for federal or provincial pension plans, cannot be deducted as operating expenses.
 You must keep records of all operating expenses you deduct, and these expenses must clearly relate to the income earned and reported for that week.